wmahfoudh/scrape/README.md

 # example
 the folder contains one sample input file and its corresponding results

-# warnings
+# notes
-- program is slow especially when processing binary results (pdf, docs...)
+- program uses regex, it's slow when processing binary results (pdf, docs...)
-- it's a POC not meant to be fast!
+- some false positives might accur as it does not verify TLD's (could return example@sample.jpg thinking it's an email address)
 - please do not misuse!

 ![Example](./scrape.png "Example of session")